 IT service management (ITSM) plays an important role in how businesses use technology to improve their overall performance, with itself a corporate capability that is seeing a number of opportunities to improve.
-There has been a lot of buzz about digital transformation.
+In terms of the top ITSM trends for 2020, there has been a lot of buzz about digital transformation.
 Then there is artificial intelligence (AI), continued cloud adoption, edge computing, and many more technological innovations that have predominated ITSM trends in the last few years.

 So, will 2020 be a departure from these trends or will it be more like the same chairs being rearranged around the same old room?What #ITSM trends should we expect to see in 2020?
 Here @ITSM_tools explores.
 Click To Tweet